Tylenol Versus CBD - The Surprising Connection

 It helps to boost the endocannabinoid system which we all have in our body.

 There are receptors on almost every type of cell that make up this system.

 - CB1- mainly in the brain

-- CB2- mainly in the body with focus on immune and endocrine system (hormones)
+- CB2- mainly in the body with a focus on the immune and endocrine system (hormones)

 CBD causes it's pain reduction effects in two ways: